 Here’s my list of the best sunrise spots in DC, if you’re visiting Washington DC or a local I highly recommend waking up early for sunrise.

 When is Sunrise in DC?

 Use this handy clock below for the exact sunrise DC time for tomorrow.

 Tomorrow's Sunrise in Washington DC is at 7:01am.
 While first light in DC will be at 6:34am.
 The length of daylight tomorrow in DC will be 11 hours, 58 minutes.

 Here are the best places for Sunrise in DC:

-There is something magical about sitting at a sunset on the edge of the Lincoln Memorial Reflecting Pool.
-The sun cascading over the water with the Capitol and Washington Monument in the distance is a classic DC view.
+There is something magical about sitting on the edge of the Lincoln Memorial Reflecting Pool at sunrise.
+The sun cascading over the water with the United States Capitol and Washington Monument in the distance is a classic DC view.

-The end of the Reflecting Pool sits at the base of the Lincoln Memorial’s steps.
-There are plenty of angles to photograph with the columns of the Memorial.
+The Reflecting Pool sits at the base of the Lincoln Memorial’s steps.
+There are plenty of angles you can photograph with the columns of the Memorial.
+Depending on the day you’ll also see the morning light fill the Lincoln Memorial with light.
 You also might see running groups jogging up and down the steps.